-Percentage among those who experienced harassment or were worried about future harassment
+Percentage among those who experienced harassment or were worried about future harassment I keep getting Facebook ads about really offensive issues or topics including racist, antisemitic, and homophobic things.

-JEWS Jewish respondents experienced online harassment at similar rates as non-Jews: 37% reported any harassment, lifetime; 23% reported severe harassment, lifetime; and 21% reported harassment in the past 12 months.
+45-year-old politically very liberal, bisexual Asian American woman JEWS Jewish respondents experienced online harassment at similar rates as non-Jews: 37% reported any harassment, lifetime; 23% reported severe harassment, lifetime; and 21% reported harassment in the past 12 months.
 Online Harassment Ever Experienced: Jewish Which, if any, of the following have happened to you, personally, online?

 Severe harassment includes: physical threats, sustained harassment, stalking, sexual harassment, doxing, swatting Jews were much more likely to attribute harassment they experienced to their religion than non-Jews: 37% compared to 14% of non-Jews.
-They were also more likely to be worried about future harassment because of their religion (83% versus 44% of non-Jews).
-Reasons for Harassment | Jewish vs Non-Jewish Do you think any of these experiences were a result of your...
+They were also more likely to be worried about future harassment because of their religion (83% vs. 44% of non-Jews).
+Reasons for Harassment: Jewish vs. Non-Jewish Do you think any of these experiences were a result of your...

-Percentage those among harassed.
-Net identity includes physical appearance, gender, race or ethnicity, religion, sexual orientation, gender identity, or disability
+race or ethnicity, religion, sexual orientation, gender identity, or disability

-Like other groups, Jews who were harassed online (or worried about future harassment) reported serious outcomes, including difficulty sleeping and concentrating and feelings of anxiety (26%); a quarter contacted the platform to ask for help or report the hate or harassment (25%).
+Jewish Non-Jewish Like other groups, Jews who were harassed online (or worried about future harassment) reported serious outcomes, including difficulty sleeping and concentrating and feelings of anxiety (26%); a quarter contacted the platform to ask for help or report the hate or harassment (25%).

-Outcomes of Online Harassment: Jewish As a result of your experience with online hate and harassement, have you...
+Outcomes of Online Harassment: Jewish As a result of your experience with online hate and harassment, have you...